-Breakfast is available to all students, grades 1-4.
-Students who are purchasing breakfast should report directly to the cafeteria upon arriving to school, and then they will be dismissed to their classroom upon finishing their breakfast.
+Breakfast is available to all students, grades K-3 1-4.
+Students who are purchasing breakfast should report directly to the cafeteria upon arriving to school, and then they will be dismissed to their classroom upon finishing their breakfast to pick up their grab and go breakfast to take with them to their classroom.
 Breakfast will not be served on delayed opening days.
 Our monthly Grab-n-Go menu is available online and is also sent home in Tuesday notices.
 Breakfast options rotate through hot breakfast items, yogurt & cereal bars, cereal and string cheese, breakfast bars, and muffins.
 All meals include low-fat white milk.
 Students must have funds available to buy breakfast.
 A full meal is offered for \$1.75, \$.30 for students who are eligible for reduced price meals, and free to students who are eligible for free meals.